wixplosives/stylable.io/docs/references/keyframes.md

 ## Global keyframes

-To create global (unscoped) keyframes, **Stylable** provides a function that takes the global keyframes name as a parameter.
+To create global (unscoped) keyframes, **Stylable** provides `stGlobal` function which accepts a global keyframe name as its parameter.

 ```css
 @keyframes stGlobal(slide) {